Yugicchi/yugicchi.github.io/README.md

-## About
+## Folks!
+I'm Yuginara Davin K. Call me Yugi or Davin.
-This is a simple personal website showcasing my ... personal website and interests.
+This is a simple personal website project showcasing my ... personal website and interests.
+See you around!

 <!---
 Yugicchi/Yugicchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.